JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 # Introduction
 Hello!
 My name is James Lowther, and I'm a cloud infrastructure developer with (at the time of this post) 3 years of professional experience managing cloud resources in AWS.

 About 8 months ago, me and a group of friends decided to take a stab at developing our own attack-defence CTF.
 For me, this was something far more complicated than anything I had done before.
-Many of us on the team have previous experience hosting jeopardy-style CTFs before, but the dynamic nature of A/D CTFs was daunting.
-Nevertheless, we started development in September of 2023 and held the first iteration of **Pls, I Want In** on May 11th, 2024.
+Many of us on the organizing team have previous experience hosting jeopardy-style CTFs before, but the dynamic nature of A/D CTFs was daunting.
+Nevertheless, we started development in September of 2023 and, after 8 months of hard work, held the first iteration of **Pls, I Want In** on May 11th, 2024.

 This post will outline the successes and challenges we faced developing **Pls, I Want In**, while diving deep into the technical nitty-gritty that we had to learn to run the competition.